Why Get Immunized?

 Vaccines save time and money.

-Ask your doctor about vaccines for flu, COVID, RSV, and pertussis.
+Ask your doctor about what vaccines are right for you.
 Staying up to date is one of the easiest ways to protect your health.

 Most vaccines are free.

-Routine vaccines are fully covered for children and adults with most insurance plans.
+In the State of Washington routine vaccines are fully covered for children and adults under the Child Vaccine Program (18 and under) and Adult Vaccine program as well with most insurance plans.